 What is the All of Us Research Program?

-What Makes the All of Us Database Different?
+What Makes the Health Data in the All of Us Database Different?

 A wide range of sources will fuel the database — from standard lab results to apps and devices like fitness trackers to electronic health records.
 Making this data easily available to scientists and researchers while keeping participants’ personal information private is paramount to the program’s success and key to leveraging its power.
 Also vital is empowering program participants as partners, meaning they have access to their information and a say in how the program is run.